Senior Lecturing Fellow

-Jena Reger is a Senior Lecturing Fellow at the Duke University School of Law where she directs and teaches U.S. Legal Analysis, Research, and Writing for International Students.
+Jena Reger is a Senior Lecturing Fellow at the Duke University School of Law where she teaches U.S. Legal Analysis, Research, and Writing for International Students.
 She also teaches in the Summer Institute for Law, Language & Culture.

 Ms. Reger received her B.S. and B.A., with highest honors, in 2002 from the University of Florida, where she was an Anderson Scholar.
 She received her J.D., magna cum laude, from the Duke University School of Law in 2006, where she served as an Articles Editor for the Alaska Law Review.